-Professional Referrals: Contacting your general physician, or inquiring with school guidance and special service staff if you are looking for someone to work with your child are good ideas.
+Professional referrals: Contacting your general physician, or inquiring with pediatrician, school guidance and special service staff if you're looking for someone to work with your child are good ideas.
 Contacting local psychological, psychiatric or counseling organizations can be very helpful in pointing you in a direction as well.

-Religious Organizations: Many churches and temples have outreach programs where the person in charge can help you find a therapist.
+Religious organizations: Many churches and temples have outreach programs that can help you find a therapist in the community.

-Yellow Pages: Many times I get calls from people who look me up in the Yellow Pages.
-With nowhere else to turn, people cold-call with the hopes of finding a good therapist.
-This experience can be frustrating and may lead you down a bumpy road of contacting therapists who do not specialize in what you need.
+Yellow Pages: Many times I get calls from people who "look me up" in the Yellow Pages.
+With nowhere else to turn, people cold-call therapists with the hopes of finding a good practitioner.
+But, in truth, this experience can be frustrating and may lead you down a bumpy road of contacting therapists who don't truly specialize in what you need.
 If possible, try one of the other strategies listed above to help you find a good therapist.